windranger-io/mantle-xyz/README.md

-# BitDAO OS
+# Mantle XYZ

-The offical monorepo for the BitDAO ecosystem Operating System.
+The offical monorepo for the Mantle website, bridge and faucet.

 ## Tech Stack